KooEeVee/ot_harjoitustyo/one-minute-workout/documentation/user_faq.md

 ## How can I skip an exercise?

 - You can minimize (or iconify) the exercise window to skip an exercise, so the next one will appear according to your schedule
-- If you close the exercise window, you'll need to restart the application to continue your One-Minute-Workout schedule
+- If you close the exercise window, you'll need to restart the application to continue your One-Minute Workout schedule

 ## How can I close the application?